Proto-neutron Stars with Dark Matter Admixture: A Single-Fluid Approach: Results and Analysis

 In the lower panel, we present the mass-radius curves for the cold NSs.
 Recent data from the NICER X-ray observatory, along with observations from binary NS mergers, have imposed stringent constraints on mass-radius relations, which any viable modern NS EoS must satisfy.
 In this panel, we overlay the confidence contours corresponding to several of these key observations.
 The two independent measurements of PSR J0740+6620, which report notably different radii, are shown in magenta: the inner contour corresponds to the analysis by Riley {\it et al.}~\cite{riley2021}, while the outer contour is from Miller {\it et al.}~\cite{Miller:2021qha}.
 Similarly, the results for PSR J0030+0451 are shown in yellow and cyan, representing the analyses by Riley et al.~\cite{riley2019} and Miller {\it et al.}~\cite{Miller:2019cac}, respectively.
 The GW170817 merger event is displayed with a light blue contour; the outer region reflects the 90\% CL constraint~\cite{LIGOScientific:2017vwq, LIGOScientific:2018cki}, while the inner region shows the 50\% CL~\cite{LIGOScientific:2017vwq}.
 The supernova remnant HESS J1731$-$347 is indicated in light green, with the inner and outer contours corresponding to the 68\% and 95\% CL measurements, respectively~\cite{Klochkov:2014ola}.

-The curve corresponding to an NS with no DM content, as well as the one admixed with 1 GeV DM, satisfies all the displayed confidence contours except for that of the HESS data (lower panel of Fig.~\ref{m-r}).
+The curve corresponding to an NS with no DM content, as well as the ones admixed with 1 GeV DM, 0.4 GeV, and 0.62 GeV, satisfy all the displayed confidence contours except for that of the HESS data (right panel of Fig.~\ref{m-r}).
 In contrast, the configuration admixed with 2 GeV DM satisfies all the contours, including the HESS constraint at the 90\% CL.
 Cold NSs are more capable of supporting higher DM masses because, as PNSs cool, their gravitational binding energy increases, the core density profile steepens, and thermal pressure decreases.
 These changes result in a more compact and stable stellar structure.
 The increased compactness enhances the gravitational potential, allowing the star to bind additional DM without compromising its equilibrium, making cold configurations more favorable for hosting heavier DM components.
+It is worth noting that the heavier DM masses considered here (1 GeV and 2 GeV) are not meant to represent a continuous thermal evolution from the PNS phase.
+Instead, they serve to test the robustness of the stellar structure under more extreme DM conditions.
+However, the DM content in the star could increase through late-stage accumulation mechanisms, such as fallback accretion following a supernova, capture from dense DM environments like the Galactic center, or accretion in compact binary systems \cite{Bramante:2023djs, Bramante:2017xlb, Gnedin:2003rj}.
+Although these scenarios are not modeled in the present study, they provide a strong motivation to explore the potential structural impact of such DM admixtures.